hanshanley/multilingual-matryoshka-news/data/readme.md

 ## SemEval 2022 Task 8 – Synthetic Dataset
 - **Overview:** We provide synthetic translations as well as synthetically created alterations of the original SemEval 2022 Task 8 dataset.
 Due to the size of this dataset, they must be downloaded from Zenodo.
 You may find the link here:

 - **Labels:** Labels for the SemEval 2022 Task 8 dataset can be downloaed here.
 These labels are taken from the original SemEval 2022 Task 8 dataset.
-Each URL pair is given a granular similar score from Very Similar to Very Dissimilar.
+Each URL pair is given a granular similar score from Very Similar(0.75), Somewhat Similar (0.50), Somewhat Dissimilar (0.25) to Very Dissimilar (0.00).

 ## SemEval 2022 Task 8 – Multilingual News Article Similarity
 - **Overview:** Article pairs labelled for graded similarity across English, Spanish, Russian, Turkish, and Farsi news outlets.
 Details are in the shared task description (Lai et al., 2022) – https://aclanthology.org/2022.semeval-1.155.pdf.